iamkroot/iamkroot.github.io/data/blog/zig-memleak.md

 # The `step` function

-The core part is a repated call to the `step` function.
+The core part is a repeated call to the `step` function.
 It takes the grid state (set of active cells) and basically applies the interaction rules to update the locations of active cells.

 ```zig
 fn step(grid: *Grid) !void {